Premier League relegation battle analysed with key fixtures over the next seven days

 Reasons for hope

 Dennis is a Menace.
-Emmanuel Dennis has contributed 13 goals and assists combined to Watford's survival bid - only one player has more goal involvements this season, Mohamed Salah who is way ahead on 25.
-Dennis has certainly made his presence felt in his debut Premier League campaign, also conceding the most fouls (38) and picking up the joint-most yellow cards (six).
+Emmanuel Dennis has contributed 13 goals and assists combined to Watford's survival bid - only two players have more goal involvements this season, Mohamed Salah who is way ahead on 25 and Michail Antonio (14).
+Dennis has certainly made his presence felt in his debut Premier League campaign, also conceding the most fouls (39) and picking up the second-most yellow cards (six).

 Reasons for fear

 Clean break.
-Watford are the only team in the top four divisions without a clean sheet this season, having made it to the 96th minute of their last league game without conceding before Tottenham's last-gasp goal.
+Watford are the only team in the top four divisions without a clean sheet this season.
 The Hornets' run without a Premier League clean sheet now runs to 29 games - they need one in the next few weeks to avoid surpassing West Brom's all-time Premier League record of 34 games without a clean sheet, set in 2010/11.
 They are the only ones of the bottom four to still have to play Man City, Liverpool and Chelsea away from home still.

 Home discomfort.
 Season ticket holders at Vicarage Road have seen 33 goals this season, but two-thirds of them have been scored by the visitors - 22 home goals conceded being the joint-most in the division this season.
-For Watford to survive, they need to tighten up at the back, their 57 shots on target faced at home also being the highest of any team this season.
+For Watford to survive, they need to tighten up at the back, their 57 shots on target faced at home also being the second-highest of any team this season, behind Newcastle (61).

 Burnley